infinus-electronics/eth-daq-software/README.md

 ## Building

 To build a redistributable, production mode package, use `wails build`.
+For Ubuntu, use `wails build -clean -tags webkit2_41`

 ## Task tracking
 [] Beware of sanitized ip and original ip format, might waste a lot of time....